rshn/grading-helper/README.md

 ```
 This will update all the comments.txt files and grades.csv file inside bulk_download folder.
 **Step 11.** Now make a zip file using 'the lab folder'.
 Do not zip the bulk_download folder.
 It won't work with Sakai.
-**Step 12.** Now go to the assignment and click on Upload All and choose the zip file you made.
+**Step 12.** Now go to the assignment on Sakai and click on Upload All and choose the zip file you made.
 You are done putting everything in place.